haveno-dex/haveno/docs/trade-protocol.md

 - **Taker** - person taking offer
 - **Arbitrator** - person resolving possible disputes

-A trader is a both a buyer or seller and a maker or taker for each trade.
+For each trade, a trader is a buyer or seller and a maker or taker.

 ## Protocol